PillowD/autohotkey/README.md

 v2_msgbox_timeout.ahk ;    msgbox closes in 2 seconds working code

+v2_ord to see character codes of a string.ahk ; see character codes.
+Usefull to tell non printing characters apear like tabs and spaces working code

 v2_regexmatch as an object.ahk  ; regexmatch object working code

 v2_simple regexreplace working code ;  replace characters working code